 Washburn has documented a process for addressing student complaints and appears to be systematically processing such complaints.
 As it explains in detail, Washburn has different processes through different departments for handling student complaints depending on the type of complaint.
 More specifically, the handling of academic complaints begins at the department level and proceeds as necessary through the academic dean and finally to the office of the vice president for academic affairs, an appeal process is provided.
-Student life complaints are handled by the Associate Vice President for Student Life; enrollment complaints by the Student One Stop; financial issues by the Business Office; concerns regarding troubling, disruptive, or threatening behaviors by the University Behavioral Assessment Team; student disability concerns by the University Diversity and Inclusion
+Student life complaints by the Student One Stop; financial issues by the Business Office; concerns regarding troubling, disruptive, or threatening behaviors by the University Behavioral Assessment Team; student disability concerns by the University Diversity and Inclusion